Skip to content

 Add custom payment methods

-Add custom payment methods to the Payment Element.
+Learn how to add custom payment methods to the Payment Element.

 Note

-When integrating with a third party payment processor, you’re responsible for complying with applicable legal requirements, including your agreement with your PSP, applicable laws, and so on.
+When integrating with a third-party payment processor, you’re responsible for complying with applicable legal requirements, including your agreement with your PSP, applicable laws and so on.

 Before you begin

-Create your custom payment method in the Dashboard
+Create your custom payment method

 Dashboard